 Featuring the thoughts of a resident in South Korea, here are five Seoul local tips for activities and interesting things to do.
 Ideal for anyone looking for some quick inspiration of how to pass time in the Korean capital.
+You may also enjoy our look at the best and cheapest cities to live in South Korea if you’re planning on moving to the country to live.

 by Michael Geer